 On Boohoo.com alone, they have over 36,000 products, demonstrating the high speed and vast nature of the business.

 Boohoo claims their low prices ensure that their “products are in everyone’s reach, not just those with lots of disposable cash“.
 However, they make over £850 million in revenue each year and reportedly pay subcontracted staff illegally low wages, as little as £3.50 per hour in UK factories.

 Interestingly, Boohoo is part of the Sustainable Clothing Action Plan, a voluntary scheme that UK Government insisted was good enough to clean up the fashion industry without the aid of any further regulations as recommended by the Fixing Fashion Report (hint, it’s not).
 What Boohoo learns from this is a mystery to me.

-In 2019, Boohoo launched its For The Future range in response to the growing demand for more sustainable fashion.
+Back to Boohoo: in 2019, Boohoo launched its For The Future range in response to the growing demand for more sustainable fashion.
 This is not a sustainable collection, simply a hot mess of recycled polyester-and-elastane-blend dresses and tops.

 Unfortunately, if you no longer wish to support Boohoo, you will also need to stop shopping with their sister brands too.

 Instead, why not try purchasing them second-hand?
 Check out my guide to the best second-hand sites to shop in the UK for inspiration.

 Transparency Rating: 0/100